pnp/syntex-samples/docs/index.md

 # Microsoft Syntex Samples

-This repository contains community samples that demonstrate different usage patterns of Document Understanding models in Microsoft Syntex.
+This repository contains community samples that demonstrate different usage patterns of unstructured document Processing models (formerly known as document understanding models) in Microsoft Syntex.

-> We do welcome community contributions (e.g. Syntex Document Understanding models) to the samples folder in this repository.
+> We do welcome community contributions (e.g. Syntex unstructured document processing models) to the samples folder in this repository.
 Note that if you use contribute a model, please make sure that the training data submitted with your model can be publicly shared.

+> **NOTE:** Other Syntex model types such as structured document processing models or freefom document processing models at this moment in time cannot be exported to a PnP template and shared here for others.

 ## Have issues or questions?